|

 GetCapabilities, XML and OpenGIS WMS standard v.
 1.3 support

-the native GDI driver under high zoom factors due to the coordinate
+in the native GDI driver under high zoom factors due to the

 The OpenGL support is completely

-the OpenGL intrinsics in order to benefit from it.
-The Toolkit handles
+to know the OpenGL intrinsics in order to benefit from it.
+The

-all low-level details of the OpenGL renderer, providing the developer
+Toolkit handles all low-level details of the OpenGL renderer,

-with the cross-platform access to the OpenGL renderer's capabilities.
+providing the developer with the cross-platform access to the

-not have the GLX extension, the application will still run using the
+does not have the GLX extension, the application will still run

-by simply rebuilding them with the GLG libraries from the new release,
+acceleration by simply rebuilding them with the GLG libraries from

-with no source code changes required.
-The OpenGL libraries are loaded
+the new release, with no source code changes required.
+The OpenGL

 At run-time, the Toolkit auto-detects